 Our new program aims to take advantage of favorable new zoning ordinances to provide financing for ADU construction and development in impacted neighborhoods.
 We are piloting this program in a selection of in-town Atlanta neighborhoods, focusing specifically on neighborhoods in southwest Atlanta.
 Properties must have the proper zoning designations -- currently, designations R4, R4A and R5 -- in order to qualify for financing through this program.

-Groundfloor has already funded three ADU projects in the pilot phase of the program, with plans to do several others.
-The inaugural project, located in the Venetian Hills community in southwest Atlanta, is a perfect example of how the program marries investment opportunity with a compelling community narrative.
-The borrower, Dr. Honey Meadows, is a long-time resident of Venetian Hills and founder of neighborhood school the Westside School.
+Groundfloor has already funded several ADU projects in the program's pilot phase, with plans to do several others.
+The inaugural project, located in the Venetian Hills community in southwest Atlanta, is a perfect example of how the program marries investment opportunities with a compelling community narrative.
+The borrower, Dr. Honey Meadows, is a long-time resident of Venetian Hills and founder of the neighborhood school the Westside School.
 She took advantage of the opportunity this program presented to complete renovations on her childhood home -- which she plans to rent out -- while also constructing an ADU on the premises for use by a family member.

 Groundfloor's inaugural ADU project site - the family home of Dr. Honey Meadows